Murder of Wang Lianying: Discovery and investigation

 As detectives with the International Settlement investigated the killing, Lianying's body was sent for identification.
 On 18 June, her corpse was identified based on a hair ornament.
-(Note: According to Hershatter (1999), this was done by Lianying's parents.
+(Note: According to Hershatter (1999), this was done by Lianying's step-father.
 Chen (2021) attributes it to the brothel madame.)
-Rewards were subsequently offered for information leading to the arrest of the murderer.
+Rewards were offered for information leading to the arrest of the murderer.
 (Note: A total reward of 1,000 yuan (equivalent to ¥ in 2023) was offered.
 Some sources indicate that this money was made available by Lianying's parents, while others state that the reward came from the manager of her brothel house – half for information leading to the recovery of her body, and half for the recovery of the jewellery (Hershatter 1999).)
 One gold pin was recovered from a local pawn shop.
 Local authorities, seeking to prevent further murders, ordered that no calls for courtesans be allowed after midnight.
 By 20 June 1920 investigators had interrogated all of Lianying's clients.
 Zhu was identified as potentially involved in the murder as early as 18 June, and his father's prominence drew the public's attention.
 (Note: Being his father's fifth son, Zhu was initially identified only as "Zhu No. 5" (He 2018).
 The New World, in a 23 June editorial, used this opportunity to blame Zhu Baosan and other wealthy merchants for an ongoing rice shortage (He 2018).
 The merchant later told the Shanghai Mixed Court that he had been receiving libelous letters, which he blamed on Lianying's family, as a result of the case The North-China Herald, 1920-08-28.)

 An arrest warrant for Yan was issued on 19 June.
 He fled Shanghai, at first hiding with family, but later heading northward on the S.S.
 Yongchow bound for Qingdao.
-In late July or early August, he was spotted at the Xuzhou railway station by a police officer who recognized him from a photograph.
+In July or early August, he was spotted at the Xuzhou railway station by a police officer who recognized him from a photograph.
 Yan was promptly arrested, and during interrogation he named his accomplices; Wu was located in Zhabei and detained several days later, while Fang escaped.
 Several pieces of Lianying's jewellery were recovered, including a diamond ring and a pearl necklace; a large diamond was reportedly recovered from Yan's mouth at the time of his arrest.
 Other pieces were never found.